 - If you were automatically enrolled in both Medicare Part A and Medicare Part B, and if you received a Medicare card, then you want to follow the instructions that come with the card and send it back.
 If you keep the card, you keep Medicare Part B and will have to pay Medicare Part B premiums.

 - If you signed up for Medicare through Social Security, contact the Social Security Administration.

 Adding Medicare Part C to your coverage

 If you want to enroll in a Medicare Part C (Medicare Advantage) plan, you can only do so during specific times of the year.
 If you are new to Medicare, the Initial Enrollment Period (IEP) is a seven-month window during which when you are first eligible for Medicare.
 After you enroll in Medicare Part A and Medicare Part B, you can choose to enroll in a Medicare Advantage plan.
 If you have enrolled in Medicare Part A and Medicare Part B already, consider the Open Enrollment Period (OEP).
 It takes place each year from October 15 through December 7.
-During this period, you can switch from Original Medicare to a Medicare Advantage plan, or vice versa.
+During this period, you can switch from an Original Medicare to a Medicare Advantage plan.

 Changing Medicare Advantage plans

 If you want to switch from one Medicare Advantage plan to another, you can do so each year during the Open Enrollment Period.
 Once you select a new plan in which to enroll, you’ll be disenrolled automatically from your previous plan when your new plan’s coverage begins.
 You do not have to contact your old plan to disenroll.

 Changing from Medicare Advantage to Original Medicare?

 You can leave your Medicare Advantage plan to return to Original Medicare during two times each year: